Kowloon peak hike is undoubtedly one of the top rated hikes in Hong Kong. As a first time traveler, I had no idea of where to hike and what to expect.

 Well in all honesty, I am no expert on hiking in Hong Kong.
 With just a few awesome hikes under my belt and several trails to uncover, this is just my personal opinion (and that of fellow hikers/ locals whom I met).
 So, don’t take my word for it and try it out yourself.

-Just for the adventure levels, I would recommend doing it.
+Just for the adventure levels, I would recommend doing this Suicide Peak Hong Kong hike.
 Also after trying the other popular paved hikes in Hong Kong, I realized the off beaten path was surely the better one to take.

-Plus, gawking at the stunning city views, minus the man made roads and hand rails is way more spectacular – won’t you agree?
+Plus, gawking at the stunning Hong Kong city views, minus the man made roads and hand rails is way more spectacular – won’t you agree?

 How to Reach Suicide Cliff Hike Start Point